Automated Algorithm Design for Auto-Tuning Optimizers: Evaluation

 The first algorithm, \textit{HybridVNDX}, combines Variable Neighborhood Descent (VND)~\cite{Duarte2018} with (i) dynamic neighborhood weighting, (ii) a light k-NN surrogate for pre-screening, (iii) elite recombination, and (iv) tabu search \cite{gendreau2013tabu} and simulated-annealing \cite{van1987simulated}.
-The design aims to \emph{quickly} filter promising neighbours per iteration while maintaining diversification and robust escape from local minima.
+The design aims to quickly filter promising neighbours per iteration while maintaining diversification and robust escape from local minima.
 The default hyperparameters as used in this paper are: $k{=}5$, pool size $=8$, restart after $100$ non-improving steps, tabu size $=300$, elite size $=5$, $T_0{=}1.0$, cooling $=0.995$.